 Welcome to

-Since 1999 Venerable Bhante Y. Wimala has been the head monk and the spiritual teacher of the Theravada Buddhist Center in Nairobi, Kenya.
+Since 1999 Venerable Bhante Y. Wimala has been the head monk and the spiritual teacher of the Theravada Buddhist Center (non-profit org) in Nairobi, Kenya.

 The Center is located in a beautiful suburb of Nairobi called Loresho, just a few miles away from the city center.
 The center was built by the George Phylnormel Foundation in memory of Mr. George and Mrs. Norma Perera.
 The premises consist of a residence for monks, a Meditation hall and a traditional Stupa.
 The center is open every day from 8am to 6.30 pm for public.
 People of all faiths are welcome to use this peaceful sanctuary for self-reflection and meditation.